Portland Beavers: Return to the Pacific Coast League: 1919–1972

 Longtime head groundskeeper Rocky Benevento started working for the Beavers in 1927.
 Benevento was so popular with the fans that they took up a collection for him in 1956 to send him to the World Series.
 Benevento retired at the end of the 1966 season and was given a new car.
 When Benevento died in 1969, The Oregonian stated, "He adored kids...he loved baseball...and most of all he loved people."
 His funeral had an overflowing crowd that included Oregon Governor Tom McCall.
 Benevento stayed with the team 40 years, spanning 30 managerial changes and five ownership changes.
 While the former location of Vaughn Street Park is now a parking lot, there is a plaque honoring Benevento for his efforts in furthering baseball in Portland.

 In 1929, the Beavers changed their name to the Portland Ducks, bearing a duck on their uniform, and were also occasionally known that year as the Portland Rosebuds.
-The name change didn't change the team's luck as they finished with a 90–112 record.
+The name change did not change the team's luck as they finished with a 90–112 record.
 Long–time radio broadcaster Rollie Truitt also joined the Beavers staff in 1929, and worked for the team for 35 years, spanning 28 managerial changes and five ownership changes.
-Truitt would later be known as the "Dean of Pacific Coast League broadcasters."
+Truitt would later be known as the "Dean of Pacific Coast League broadcasters".
 In 1930, the team reverted to the Beavers name, but would occasionally be referred to as the Ducks for over a decade.
 The highlight of the Beavers last place 1930 season was William Rhiel's unassisted triple play, the last recorded in PCL history.

 In 1931, team President Tom Turner bought the franchise from the Shibe brothers and the team took a turn for the positive.
 Ed Coleman led the PCL in hits and runs batted in, and the team finished in third, winning 100 games.
 The team continued to improve in 1932, winning Portland its first pennant since 1914.
 The team finished second in 1933.
-Turner brought Walter McCredie back to manager the team in 1934, but he died early in the season and the team fell to the bottom half of the league.
+Turner brought Walter McCredie back to manage the team in 1934, but he died early in the season, and the team fell to the bottom half of the league.